 Hellen Keller is one of my great inspirations.
 She wrote, 'Security is mostly a superstition.
 It does not exist in nature, nor do the children of men as a whole experience it.
 Avoiding danger is no safer in the long run than outright exposure.
 Life is a daring adventure or nothing at all.'
 I agree with her and will finish out this life loving, growing, and giving with all my strength and energy.

-Monthly patronage is ideal, (use the tan button above, directly below my bio), but if that's not affordable for you, please consider a one-time gift in any amount you would like.
+Monthly patronage is ideal, (use the black 'Click here to become a Patron!' button above, directly below my bio), but if that's not affordable for you, please consider a one-time gift in any amount you would like.
 You can also support what I'm doing without spending a dime by simply sharing this website on your social media.
 Thank you!